Trickster Literary Journal

 TRICKSTER 2021 will focus on work on the “new normal” created by the COVID-19 pandemic.
 In keeping with the theme, this year’s journal will be an online edition.

 Trickster is a literary journal published yearly by Northern New Mexico College.
 We are looking for unpublished poetry, fiction, nonfiction, artwork, and any combination therein.
 The landscape and cultures of northern New Mexico shape our perspective, but we’re excited to accept original work about our current theme.

-- Simultaneous submissions are accepted, but please inform the committee if work is accepted elsewhere.
+- Simultaneous submissions are accepted, but please let us know immediately if work is accepted elsewhere.

-Northern’s Department of Language and Letters released the first issue of “Trickster” in 2014, making the 2020 edition the fifth annual publication.
+Northern’s Department of Language and Letters released the first issue of Trickster in 2014, making the 2021 edition the sixth annual publication.
 The perspective of the journal is shaped by the landscape and cultures of northern New Mexico, but especially welcomes original work on the current theme.
 Submissions for Trickster are reviewed and selected by student editors with the guidance of faculty advisors.
 Publication of the journal is supported entirely by sales and community fundraising.